buildbuddy-io/buildbuddy/docs/enterprise-setup.md

 If you'd like to pass a custom configuration file to BuildBuddy running in a Docker image - see the [configuration docs](config.md) on using Docker's [-v flag](https://docs.docker.com/storage/volumes/).

+Note: If you're using BuildBuddy's Docker image locally and a third party gRPC cache, you'll likely need to add the `--network=host` [flag](https://docs.docker.com/network/host/) to your `docker run` command in order for BuildBuddy to be able to pull test logs and timing information from the external cache.

 We also publish a docker image containing our RBE executor:

 ```